containers/podman/docs/source/markdown/podman-kube-play.1.md

 #### **--down**

-Tears down the pods that were created by a previous run of `play kube`.
+Tears down the pods that were created by a previous run of `kube play`.
 The pods are stopped and then removed.
 Any volumes created are left intact.

 #### **--help**, **-h**